dpgmediamagazines/django-arctic/docs/reference.md

 list of fields that should be displayed in the table, it is possible to customize the field name by using a `(name, verbose_name)` tuple in the list instead of a string.
+Accessing fields from related objects is possible by using a double underscore notation, for example if a model `book` has a foreign key to a model author with a field name, `author__name` will display the field.

 ### `search_fields`